Expecho/Azure-Service-Fabric-Logging-And-Monitoring/README.md

 It uses a structured logging framework called [Serilog](https://serilog.net/) to log events.
 The logged events are then written to [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) using [this](https://github.com/serilog/serilog-sinks-applicationinsights) Serilog sink.
 By using Serilog to capture the events instead of logging directly to Application Insights using the SDK it is easy to add different outputs for the logged events.

+# How it works

+.Net Core provides [a logging abstraction](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging) that provides support for structured logging.
+Since Serilog is supported by the .Net Core logging abstraction this repository uses this framework.

+By using custom Middleware in the ASP.Net Core pipeline we can capture the trace id of the request and use that in the logging to correlate log events.
+Calls from the Web Api to the other stateless service are intercepted and logged based on the answers in [this](http://stackoverflow.com/questions/34166193/how-to-add-message-header-to-the-request-when-using-default-client-of-azure-serv) StackOverflow question.

+Most other logging frameworks provide Application Insights sinks that are only capable of writing Trace entities to Application Insights.
+Using structured logging gives the advantage to transform the log events to specific Application Insights entities like Requests, Dependencies, Metrics and Exceptions.
+This is done by the [TelemetryBuilder](/src/ServiceFabric.Logging/ApplicationInsights/TelemetryBuilder.cs) class.

 # Getting started

 Before running the sample [create a new Application Insights resource](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-create-new-resource) and copy the Instrumentation Key to the application parameter in the [Service Fabric Application manifest file](/src/AzureServiceFabric.Demo.Diagnostics/ApplicationPackageRoot/ApplicationManifest.xml#L6):